meninob/ipad2-unlock/README.md

 # ipad2-unlock

-# I got it to work using podman container, manually first, and tnow working on the Dockerfile to automate it.
+# I got it to work using podman container, manually right now.
+Working on the Dockerfile to automate it.
 Fingers crossed this time with Dockerfile.try4 will work.
 # This is a Dockerfile container, but using podman, to containerize the application of libimobiledevice ideviceactivation, to unlock ipad2

 # remember to use ldconfig, which is in the file, to address errors when running ideviceactivation, after initial installation.
 This is probably because of configuration files not in the right path.